obronchain/obronchain.github.io/index.md

 # Research interest

+## Post-Quantum Cryptography.
+I am currently focusing on the challenges related to the deployment of post-quantum cryptography in embedded systems.
+This includes low-memory implementations as well as side-channel countermeasures dedicated to post-quantum cryptography.
+As an example, I contributed to masking [CRYSTALS-Kyber](https://eprint.iacr.org/2022/158) and [CRYSTALS-Dilithium](https://eprint.iacr.org/2022/1406), and low-memory [FrodoKEM](https://eprint.iacr.org/2023/158).

 ## Side-Channel security evaluations.

-I am interested in the evaluation of open-source implementations resistant against side-channel attacks.
+I am interested in the evaluation of open-source implementations resistant against side-channel attacks, which is the main focus of my [PhD thesis](https://dial.uclouvain.be/pr/boreal/object/boreal:258155).
 I contributed to [SCALib](https://github.com/simple-crypto/SCALib) which is a library dedicated to side-channel analysis with a strong focus on performances and simplicity.

 ## Software Side-channel protected implementations.